 Please note: The interary below is for the January 9, 2015 departure.
 The itinerary for the February 11, 2015 departure operates in reverse order.

 In the afternoon, we embark in Ushuaia, Tierra del Fuego, Argentina, the southernmost city in the world located at the Beagle Channel and sail through this scenic waterway for the rest of the evening.
-Voyage OTL26 starts in Bluff, New Zealand and offers the same itinerary as described hereunder, but in reverse.
+The February 11th Voyage starts in Bluff, New Zealand and offers the same itinerary as described hereunder, but in reverse.